Gwichʼin language: Dialects

-There are two main dialects of Gwichʼin, eastern and western, which are delineated roughly at the Canada–US border.
+There are two main varieties of Gwichʼin, Eastern and Western, which are delineated roughly at the Canada–US border.
 There are several dialects within these subgroupings, including Fort Yukon Gwichʼin, Arctic Village Gwichʼin, Western Canada Gwichʼin (Takudh, Tukudh, Loucheux), and Arctic Red River.
-Each village has unique dialect differences, idioms, and expressions.
-The Old Crow people in the northern Yukon have approximately the same dialect as those bands living in Venetie and Arctic Village, Alaska.
+Each village has unique pronunciation features, vocabulary, and expressions.

+Inhabitants of Old Crow in the northern Yukon speak a similar dialect to those bands living in Venetie and Arctic Village, Alaska.
+Kâachik and Tâachik dialects are spoken in Johnson Creek village.